About the fellowship

 Just like an internship, you'll get paid, gain valuable experience, and have a great item to put on your resume.
 Unlike an internship, this program is focused on people early in their coding journey who might not have enough experience to get a real internship yet.
 The focus is entirely on helping you prepare for your future career.

-When: This is a full-time position during the summer of 2022.
+When: This is a full-time position during the summer of 2023.
 Typical hours are Monday-Friday, 9am-5pm.
-The fellowship starts in mid-May and runs through early-August.
+The fellowship starts on May 17th and ends on August 11th.

 Where: You’ll be working in our office in downtown St. Louis unless the pandemic forces us to move remote for the summer.